Booster shots crushed Israel’s delta wave. It’s betting a fourth dose will do the same to omicron.

 “When the booster was new, there was little spread of infection.
 The farther we move away from it, we are seeing double the rate of infection,” Boaz Lev, who heads the advisory committee, told reporters.
 “The price will be higher if we don’t vaccinate.”

-Israel has confirmed at least 341 omicron cases, most of which were traced to travelers who returned to Israel from abroad.
+Israel has confirmed at least 341 omicron variant cases, most of which were traced to travelers who returned to Israel from abroad.

 On Monday, Israel added 10 countries, including the United States and Canada, to its “red list” of banned destinations, which also include several European countries and almost all of Africa.
 The entry of noncitizens has been banned since last month.